mercywilliams160896/Indian_CisAB_Casereport/README.md

 For ease of analysis the alignment and variant call files were subsetted (including chromosome 9 data exclusively).
 The subsetted files were further used to analyse the phasing of genetic variants using Plink and SHAPEIT tools.

-Steps followed in the analysis of data
+<h2>Steps followed in the analysis of data